Foxconn, Geely to set up joint venture to OEM for third-party auto firms

 Foxconn and Geely each hold 50 percent of the shares, and the joint venture's board of directors consists of five directors.
 Among them, Foxconn appoints three directors, Geely Holdings appoints two directors, and the chairman will be appointed by Foxconn.

 Geely Holdings Group CEO Li Donghui said the current global automotive industry landscape is undergoing profound changes, "We must proactively embrace change, seek extensive alliances, and synergize resources to create maximum value for users."

 Geely will leverage its expertise in the automotive field, including systemic advantages in design, engineering R&D, intelligent manufacturing, supply chain management, and quality control, and join forces with Foxconn to explore a new path for the transformation and upgrading of the manufacturing industry, he said.

-Liu Young-way, chairman of Foxconn Technology Group, said this cooperation is expected to bring great changes to the development of the automotive industry, and is looking forward to the prospect of cooperation between Geely and Foxconn.
+Young Liu, chairman of Foxconn Technology Group, said this cooperation is expected to bring great changes to the development of the automotive industry and is looking forward to the prospect of cooperation between Geely and Foxconn.